 (v) should not, by reason of the number or nature of his or her convictions for offences incurred since the granting of the extraordinary licence, being offences under any road law or offences under the law in force in any other jurisdiction or other country of which the driving or using of a motor vehicle was an element, be the holder of a driver’s licence.

-36. How applications to be made
+36. How application to be made

 An application that is made under section 27 or 35(1) or (2) is to be made in accordance with the rules of court to which it is made.